Read about the project

 REVERENCE FOR A REVEREND IN RETIREMENT

-Although their former vicarage was a very traditional dwelling, Keith and Norma were keen to construct a very modern, sustainable home for their retirement.
+Although their former vicarage was a very traditional dwelling, Keith and Norma were keen to construct a very modern, sustainable new build in Manchester for their retirement.
 Conscious of rising energy bills and a limited income in their retirement, Keith and Norma sought to achieve Level 3 of the Code for Sustainable Homes, as well as Lifetime Homes and Secured by Design standards.
 At the start of this new chapter in their lives, the lifetime homes standard was of particular interest to the couple, to ensure that their home would suit their needs for a good number of years to come.
 Far from being a retirement bungalow though, the resultant four bedroom family home is intended to give the couple flexibility in the future, with the installation of a lift being the only obvious concession.

 Architect designed home for retiring couple